ampproject/amphtml/spec/amp-html-layout.md

 ### `media`

-All AMP elements support the `media` attribute.
+Most AMP elements support the `media` attribute.
 The value of `media` is a media query.
 If the query does not match, the element is not rendered at all and its resources and potentially its child resources will not be fetched.
 If the browser window changes size or orientation, the media queries are re-evaluated and elements are hidden and shown based on the new results.

 **Example**: Using the `media` attribute